SietseAchterop/Batradio/README.md

 # Batradio
-Software defined ratio on rpi zero
+Software defined radio on rpi zero

 The goal of this project is to create a simple sdr using a rpi-zero and a simple hat.
 It should work to up to 200kHz, to be used as a radio and a bat detector.